sfu-ireceptor/turnkey-gateway/README.md

 The HTML code of the login page should be displayed.

-Then go to that URL <http://localhost/login> in your browser and log in using one of your previously defined users credentials.
+Then go to that URL <http://localhost/login> in your browser and log as one of your previously defined users.
 Note: in this alpha version, the password is not actually verified.

 ## Starting and stopping the Turnkey